justincrosbie/passkeyme-docs/docs/sdks/javascript.md

 - **Coming soon**: Dedicated SDKs for Angular, Vue.js, and other popular frameworks
 :::

-Perfect for vanilla JavaScript, TypeScript, Vue.js, Angular, Svelte, and any modern web framework that doesn't yet have a dedicated PasskeyMe SDK.
+Perfect for vanilla JavaScript, TypeScript, Vue.js, Angular, Svelte, and any modern web framework that doesn't yet have a dedicated Passkeyme SDK.

 ## 🚀 Quick Start